usg-ishimura/reddit-removed-post/README.md

 **Note on the deauthentication part:**

-If you run a deauth attack to an existing AP and your rogue AP has the same SSID of the one you are attacking, all the clients auto connect to your AP, jackpot!
+If you run a deauth attack to an existing AP and your rogue AP has the same SSID of the one you are attacking, all the clients auto connect to your AP, **jackpot**!

 ![](images/diagram.jpg)